 Why does Ruth Hartley make art?

 Art is the discovery of order and pattern in life.
 It doesn't have to last long, but it is in everything that humans do.
-We walked, danced and sang our way over millennia into language, literature, science, music and art, finding patterns of meaning and beauty in order to communicate with each other and commune with the gods.
+We walked, danced and sang our way over millennia into language, literature, science, music and art.
+We find patterns of meaning and beauty in order to communicate with each other and commune with the gods.

-Artists are makers and discoverers and art is a necessity.
+Artists are makers and discoverers.
+For me, art is a necessity.

 Ruth Hartley the child drew her stories

-I was nourished on English fairy stories, the Grimm Brothers, Greek myths, dinosaurs and Enid Blyton, all of them illustrated.
-My parents frowned on Marvel comics, but once a week Uncle Lancs cycled home up the dirt road from town with Eagle, Girl, and the Beano for his kids, and I read them second-hand.
+Every child knows that pictures and stories belong together.
+I was nourished on illustrated stories: English fairy tales, the Grimm Brothers, Greek myths, dinosaurs and Enid Blyton.
+My parents frowned on Marvel comics, but once a week Uncle Lancs cycled up the dirt road from town with Eagle, Girl, and the Beano for his kids.
+I read them second-hand.

-We are all born to see ourselves as heroes walking life’s road on our quest to slay dragons and free the imprisoned.
-We draw before we write.
-We sing, dance and play-act our stories as we learn to run and climb.
-I drew my first comic strip stories, portraying myself as the main protagonist, by the time I was nine years old.
-My parents thought I must become an artist.
-They confused my observational skills with artistic genius — a misconception that stalled my creative development for years.
-I now understand better how to use observational skills in my writing and how to embed emotion and passion in my art.
+My parents thought I must be an artist.
+They confused observational skills with artistic genius — a misconception that stalled my creative development for years.
+I now know how to use these skills in writing and how to embed emotion in art.

 Writing and art feed each other and me.
-Sharing them with other writers, artists and everybody else can turn the world into a sharing street festival and picnic party.
+Sharing them can turn the world into a street festival.